navcoin/navcoin-org/content/why-navcoin/index.md

     {{< long_text
         titleText="Cold staking"
         imgSrc="/images/why-navcoin/why-peer.svg"
-        text="Security is the number one priority for NavCoin, which makes cold staking an important upcoming feature to implement.
+        text="Security is the number one priority for NavCoin, which makes cold staking an important upcoming feature to be implemented.
 Instead of having all your coins connected to the internet - this allows you to participate in staking the network, while also keeping your coins offline for&nbsp;added&nbsp;protection."

     >}}
     {{< long_text